 The Assault at McDonald's on September 23, 2011

 On September 22, 2011, Jason Ward, Brian Giblin, and Justin Ruark met up at 7 P.M. at the Clarendon Grill in Arlington, Virginia to begin a routine night of barhopping.
-Receipts obtained in a civil lawsuit prove that Ward ordered 22 beers at that very first stop.
+Receipts obtained in the civil lawsuit prove that Ward ordered 22 beers at the first stop.
 Ward drove his group to Washington D.C.
-He always drove on their binges.
-They continued drinking beer and mixed drinks at several bars until almost 2 A.M.
+He always drove.
+They continued drinking beer and mixed drinks at several spots until almost 2 A.M.
 They ended their night of drinking at the Camelot Showbar.
 Receipts prove that Ward and Giblin collectively spent $211.95 at the Camelot Showbar.

 Patrick arrived by taxi at the restaurant at approximately 2:23 A.M. to meet fellow George Washington University student David Lindsey and Claire Jun.
 The security video shows the them calmly waiting off to the side for food (during the belligerent behavior of Ward and his friends) and then sitting together.

 Later after sitting down Ward and Giblin continued their aggression from across the restaurant.
 They directed “trash talking” at Patrick.
 After the trash talking continued Patrick went to Ward’s table.
 Ruark stood up and joked with Patrick.
 Patrick laughed.
 He and Ruark talked calmly but the “trash talking” by Ward and Giblin continued.
 As he was leaving the restaurant Lindsey walked by Ward’s table.
 He made a disparaging remark about the men.
 He said “going home alone, guys…what are you gay?”
 This remark infuriated Giblin.
 He sprang to his feet, pushed past Patrick and pursued Lindsey to the front door.
 Ruark described this as the “point of no return.”
 Giblin put his hands on Lindsey, threatened him and would not let him leave.
 Giblin was going to beat up Lindsey.
 Ward followed Giblin to the front door.
-Ruark followed Ward.
+At Ward’s command Ruark followed.
+Giblin admitted he pushed Lindsey first.
 At the front door, Patrick got between Giblin and Lindsey.
-He was trying to break it up and protect Lindsey.
+He was trying to protect Lindsey.
+Giblin was out of control.

 The eyewitness stated that Giblin “was the most belligerent.”
 He said Giblin and Ward surrounded Patrick at the door.
 Ruark said he then “jumped in front of Giblin…and attempted to keep him inside the restaurant by physically restraining him, but was ultimately unsuccessful.”
-Giblin rushed back towards Lindsey.
+Giblin shook off Ruark.
+He rushed back towards Lindsey.
 Ruark said he could not restrain Giblin “without, I don’t know, throwing him on the ground or something absurd.”
-Ruark described exactly what Patrick was forced to do outside moments later to protect Lindsey from Giblin’s assault.
+Ruark described exactly what Patrick was forced to do outside moments later to protect Lindsey from Giblin’s attack.

 The eyewitness said that Ward and Giblin “pushed Patrick through the door of the restaurant.
 Patrick Casey was pushed out of the door back first.”
 The eyewitness “ran to the doorway” to “attempt to breakup the impending attack.”
 He observed Patrick and Giblin “grappling and yelling.”
 He said they “pushed apart and separated” and Giblin “stumbled over the sidewalk” and fell.
 He said Ward snuck up and then “sucker punched Patrick Casey while Patrick was looking at [Giblin].”
 Patrick fell backwards onto the sidewalk.
 He said Giblin and Ward “looked at Patrick Casey on the ground…then immediately sprinted up the street…”

 In the civil lawsuit, Ruark testified that Ward drove past the restaurant on their way back to Virginia and that the police were already at the scene.
 He said no one suggested they stop.
 Contradictorily, Ward testified “No, there were not” police at the scene.
 When asked if they drove past the restaurant Giblin testified “No, sir.”
 The three men displayed consciousness of guilt by fleeing and then not stopping upon seeing the police.
 Ward and Giblin lied about the drive by.
 Their responses defy logic.
-No one of a group of three, that intentionally drove by to check things out, would not recall such a critical and incriminating moment as seeing the police at the scene of their assault.
-The Ward, Giblin and Ruark chose to evade the police at the scene and afterwards - speaking with Ward’s lawyer prior to the police.
+No one of a group of three, that intentionally drove by to check things out, would not recall such a critical and incriminating moment as seeing the police at the scene of their attack.
+Ward, Giblin and Ruark chose to evade the police at the scene and afterwards - speaking with Ward’s lawyer prior to the police.
+Ward never talked with the police.

 The Investigation by D.C.
 Law Enforcement